onorio21/CV_License_plate_detection_recognition/README.md

 deliver a robust and e!cient system for plates recognition and reconstruction suitable for deployment in real-world scenarios.

+# Instructions
+Run the License_Plate_Recongition.ipynb in Colab or Jupyter and follow it

 # Authors
 - [Onorio Iacobelli](https://github.com/onorio21)
 - [Alessandro Rocchi](https://github.com/TheXbomber)